ntu-scream/GMW/README.md

 # GMW
-The code of deep learning of GMW 5204 vector projected field magnet and several kinds of measurements UI
+The code of deep learning of GMW 5204 vector projected field magnet, GMW class and several kinds of measurements UI